gazpool/gazpool/README.md

 - ⚡ Fun fact: ...
 -->

-Data analyst from Leeds, UK.
-Using SQL on a day to day basis at work and teaching myself python from in my own time and using github to track my progress!
+Data analyst from Leeds.
+Using SQL on a day to day basis at work; teaching myself python in my own time and using github to track my progress!